Durham Bike+Walk Implementation Plan

-The City is currently soliciting proposals to develop 7 miles of neighborhood bike routes/bicycle boulevards, and is also finalizing a contract to design 8 miles of bike lanes.
-Another contract to fill additional sidewalk gaps is anticipated in Spring of 2018.
+The City is beginning design of 7 miles of neighborhood bike routes/bicycle boulevards, and also 8 miles of bike lanes.
+Another contract to fill additional sidewalk gaps is anticipated in Spring of 2019.

 Staff is working on how best to phase, fund, and design the other projects identified in the plan.
 More information will be shared as it becomes available.